Context-Bounded Model Checking for POWER: Experimental Results

+Table~\ref{table1-fig} shows the comparision of {\sf Power2SC} to {\sf Goto-instrument} and {\sf Nidhugg} on bug detection in unsafe benchmarks.
+We recall that both {\sf Goto-instrument} and {\sf Power2SC} use {\sf CBMC} as their backend model checker.
+Since {\sf CBMC} and {\sf Nidhugg} respectively implement bounded model checking and stateless model checking techniques, they can only work with loop-free programs.
+Therefore, for any original benchmark containing loops, we have to unroll all the loops to a certain bound presented by the LB column.
+We also note that for the purpose of bug detection, all three tools will be stopped when they hit the first bug.

-Table~\ref{table1-fig} shows that {\sf power2sc} performs well in detecting bugs compared to the other tools for most of the unsafe examples.
-We observe that {\sf power2sc} manages to find all the errors using at most 6 contexts while {\sf nidhugg} and {\sf goto-instrument} time out to return the errors for several examples.
-This also confirms that few context switches are sufficient to find bugs.
-Table~\ref{table2-fig} demonstrates that our approach is also effective when we run safe programs. {\sf power2sc} manages to run most of the examples (except {\sf Dijkstra} and {\sf Lamport}) using the same context bounds as in the case of their respective unsafe examples.
-While {\sf nidhugg} and {\sf goto-instrument} time out for several examples, they do not impose any bound on the number of context switches while {\sf power2sc} does.
+From Table~\ref{table1-fig}, we see that {\sf Power2SC} performs well to detect bugs compared to {\sf Goto-instrument} and {\sf Nidhugg} for most of the unsafe examples.
+The CB column gives the minimum number of context switches for {\sf Power2SC} to detect a bug.
+We observe that {\sf Power2SC} manages to find all the errors using at most 6 contexts while {\sf Nidhugg} and {\sf Goto-instrument} time out to return the errors for several examples.
+This confirms the observation by Qadeer et al.~\cite{Qadeer08,DBLP:conf/tacas/QadeerR05,MQ07} that few context switches are normally sufficient to find many bugs in practice.